 The beauty of our transformed home had overwhelmed my sightless senses.
 The smell hit me instantly.
 Blood.
 Delicious blood.
 My ears filled with the groans of countless playthings, playing softly like music.

-Crouched here, trying desperately to stay silent, I long to reverse time, to re-live the excitement and squeals as Daddy uncovered my eyes and showed me the beautiful creation he had made for me.
+Crouched here, trying desperately to stay silent, I long to reverse time, to relive the excitement and squeals as Daddy uncovered my eyes and showed me each beautiful creation he had made for me.

 A fairground.
 A perfect fairground just for me.
 Bright with a thousand candles for light.

 I turned in circles to take it all in, to appreciate the detail in Daddy’s work.
 “To cheer you up.”
-He had offered me in his words; showing me the games and rides he had made especially for me.
+He had offered me in his words; showing me the games and rides he’d crafted especially for me.
 To make up for the the ordeal with that wretched whore: the woman he brought into our home, the one that was supposed to look after me.